School for Scoundrels (2006 film): Plot

-Roger learns of Dr. P's plans for Amanda, from Lonnie, a depressed former student, whose girlfriend was also led astray when he was humiliated by Dr. P. Lonnie shows Roger a fascicle full of evidence that Dr. P is a fraud, who uses multiple identities and false stories to attract or distract his victims.
+Roger heads to Peekskill and learns of Dr. P's plans for Amanda, from Lonnie, a depressed former student, whose girlfriend was also led astray when he was humiliated by Dr. P. Lonnie shows Roger a fascicle full of evidence that Dr. P is a fraud, who uses multiple identities and false stories to attract or distract his victims.
 After learning that Dr. P invited Amanda to Miami, Roger is determined to stop him once for all.
-He heads for the airport where Dr. P tells him he is a winner and grants him two tickets – one for him and one for Amanda.
+Roger recruits Walsh, Diego, and Eli in this endeavor, as well as Lonnie, who later changed courses after kidnapping Lesher.
+He heads for the airport to confront Dr. P, who tells him he is a winner and grants him two tickets – one for him and one for Amanda.
 However, Roger at first doesn't know that Dr. P has sent him to the wrong gate.
-After realizing he was again tricked by Dr. P, Roger heads to the right gate and boards the plane to Miami in the last moment.
-With the aid of Lonnie and classmates, he finally exposes Dr. P's duplicity, it's revealed that Dr. P isn't a doctor or surgeon (he wanted to use a defibrillator on Roger who just fainted, but was truly faking) and that his wife is still alive.
-Amanda finally realizes she was wrong and returns to Roger.
+After realizing he was again bamboozled by Dr. P, Roger heads to the right gate and boards the plane to Miami in the last moment.
+Roger finally exposes Dr. P's duplicity, it's revealed that Dr. P isn't a doctor or surgeon (he wanted to use a defibrillator on Roger who faked a panic attack) and that his wife is still alive.
+Amanda, disgusted by this revelation, finally realizes she was wrong and returns to Roger.
 When meeting Roger after some time, Dr. P grants him a diploma for passing his course – the first diploma ever issued by him.
-He also invites Roger to attend one of his future courses as a guest, but Roger refuses.
-The film closes with a summary of what happened to most characters after the film's events.
+He also invites Roger to attend one of his future courses as a guest, but Roger turns him down.

+In the epilogue, Walsh finally moves out of his parents house and lives with his grandmother.
+Diego finally leaves his wife and is dating Amanda's roommate, Becky.
+Eli is now married to a woman who thinks he's Moby.
+Roger and Amanda got married and went on vacation.
+Lonnie later takes Lesher to the woodlands Upstate in a test for survival; they are never seen again.